Emadalshamery/optimism/devnet-sdk/di/README.md

 ### Using Filters to Select Providers

 **Filters** select providers based on metadata conditions.
-They’re registered with the `Container` and used in DI tags or manual resolution.
+They're registered with the `Container` and used in DI tags or manual resolution.

 #### Built-in Filters